OpenNebula/website/content/docs/quick_start/_index.md

 ---
 title: "Quick Start"
 date: "2025-02-17"
+description: "These sections will take you from learning about OpenNebula to deploying a production-ready OpenNebula cloud"
-description: "Learn about OpenNebula, install an evaluation cloud, and automatically install a production-ready cloud"
+#description: "Learn about OpenNebula, install an evaluation cloud, and automatically install a production-ready cloud"
 #"Understand, deploy and evaluate OpenNebula.
 Deploy a production-ready OpenNebula cloud"
 categories:
 hide_feedback: true